smolijar/gitwiki-thesis/src/implementation/gitolite-permissions.md

 - If the system already has another user set up to run similar applications, the administrator is required to possibly create redundancy.
 - It pollutes the user with non-Gitolite data.
 This might not even unnecessarily complicate the Gitolite maintenance, but also, more importantly goes directly against the recommendations from Gitolite's manual.
-Disobeying the manual might discourage some users and also it will complicate the Gitolite installation, which itself is not trivial.
+Disobeying the manual might discourage some users and also it would complicate the Gitolite installation, which itself is not trivial.

 The latter is more complicated.
 When using another UNIX user, it requires an (executable) access to the Gitolite CLI program and also, all problems which arise from running the program in such manner solve, because it was not clearly designed with this scenario at mind.